LUDC-bioinformatics/musLingon_KarinB/README.md

 ## Analysis (LUDC-BU)

-All alaysis related files (code, intermidiate files etc.) are located in `enrichment/`.
+All analysis related files (code, intermediate files etc.) are located in `enrichment/`.

 The main results files are located in `results/enrichment/`.
 See below.